 From the AC disconnect the electricity travels to the breaker panel which it enters through an available breaker.
 From its entry point into the breaker panel it can flow to all other circuits connected in the panel supplying electricity through out the home or business.
 If more electricity is being generated than is being used it can also flow from the breaker panel to the utility company.

-From the breaker panel a wire or circuit runs to the utility meter as well as another wire transporting the electrical feed from the utility company also runs into the meter.
-After the utility company replaces the standad meter, the amount of electricity generated from the solar array and the amount of electricity used from the are measured independently.
+From the breaker panel a wire or circuit runs to the utility meter as well as another wire transporting the electrical feed from the utility company.
+After the utility company replaces the standard meter, the amount of electricity generated from the solar array and the amount of electricity used from the utility company are measured independently.
 Periodically, the utility company reads the meter and generates either a bill or a credit.

-The solar power system that has been explained above is the type of system referred to as grid-tie-in or net metering.
+The solar power system that has been explained above is the type of system referred to as grid-tie-in.
 Grid-tie-in means that the personal solar array generated electricity is connected to the supply from the utility company.
 This leaves the user with two sources of supply, the utility company and their solar electric generating system.
-Thus sufficient electricity is always available night or day (except in the case of a utility company power failure).
+Thus sufficient electricity is always available night or day (except in the case of a utility company nighttime power failure).

 Grid-tie-in has several advantages over a standalone battery system.
-Excess production from the solar panels can be sold to the utility company minus a transmission charge set at the price or cost they pay for electricity.
+The utility grid has a huge free storage capacity making long-term storage possible well beyond the short-term day to day capacity of battery systems.
+Excess production from the solar panels can be sold to the utility company minus a transmission charge set at the price they pay for electricity.
 The utility company then issues a credit in dollars.
 This credit is deducted for the electricity subsequently purchased at full price.
-This means, for example, if a kilowatt hour cost 13 cents, solar production would have to send roughly 3 kilowatt hours into the grid to equal one hour in return.
+This means, for example, if a kilowatt hour cost 12 cents, solar production would have to send roughly 3 kilowatt hours into the grid to equal one hour in return.